davidmfinol/GalactiCombat/README_VS_Build_Notes.txt

 $(SDL_HOME):
 Make sure that this points to the base directory of the SDL library.
-Additionally, make sure that the include directory contains SDL.h, SDL_audio.h, and SDL_net.h.
+Additionally, make sure that the include directory contains SDL.h, SDL_audio.h, and SDL_net.h and that lib/x86/ contains SDL_net.dll and SDL_net.lib.

 SDL download: http://www.libsdl.org/
 SDL_net download: http://www.libsdl.org/projects/SDL_net/